-Other material expenses
+Other material income/ (expenses)

-2021 €'000 2020 €'000

-Integration costs (904) -

-Defined benefit pension scheme:

-Pension gain - 424

-Interest income on scheme assets 1,472 1,397

-Interest expense on scheme liabilities (1,201) (1,282)
+Defined benefit pension scheme: Pension gain Interest income on scheme assets - 1,889 - 1,472 Interest expense on scheme liabilities Administrative expenses (1,565) (219) (1,201) (190) Other material income/(expenses) 8 (823)

-Administrative expenses (190) (284)

-Other material (expenses) / income (823) 255

-Other operating expenses were €0.8m in 2021, €1.1m lower than the same period last year (2020: €0.2m income).
-This decrease is largely driven by €0.9m in integration costs as a result of Intact Financial Corporation purchasing RSA Insurance Group Limited during the year.
+Other operating income was €0.1m in 2022, €0.9m higher than the same period last year (2021: €0.8m expenses).
+This increase is driven by the reduction in integration costs following the successful acquisition by Intact Financial Corporation of RSA Insurance Group Limited during the previous year.